AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/README.md

  const char* URL[] PROGMEM = {"https://www.virtualsmarthome.xyz/url_routine_trigger/...",
                                "https://www.virtualsmarthome.xyz/url_routine_trigger/..."};
 ```
+Just copy your individual URLs from the Virtualsmarthome web site.

 For security reasons the Root CA is sored in the code.
 The certifficate will expire in September 2021.
 It has to be updated then.

 Sketch works with current Arduiono IDE 1.9.13 and ESP32 board version 1.0.5.